2015 PDC World Youth Championship

 The 2015 PDC Unicorn World Youth Championship was the fifth edition of the PDC World Youth Championship, a tournament organised by the Professional Darts Corporation for darts players aged between 16 and 23.

 The knockout stages, from the last 64 to the semi-finals, were held in Wigan on 19 October 2015.
-The final took place on 29 November 2015, preceeding the final of the 2015 Players Championship Finals, which was broadcast live on ITV4.
+The final took place on 29 November 2015, preceding the final of the 2015 Players Championship Finals, which was broadcast live on ITV4.

 Keegan Brown was the defending champion but he was eliminated in the first round by Rowby-John Rodriguez in a rematch of the 2014 final.

 The championship final was contested between Max Hopp and Nathan Aspinall at the Butlins Minehead Resortin Minehead, with Hopp securing a 6-5 victory.